favicon

 The Certificate IV in Leisure and Health highlights the responsibilities of individuals involved in crafting, executing, and assessing leisure and health activities and programs for clients across various sectors.
 These workers may operate within residential facilities, community agencies, and day centers, where they carry out specialized tasks related to leisure and health initiatives.

 To obtain the Certificate IV in Leisure and Health, candidates must fulfill a minimum of 120 hours of practical experience as outlined in the Assessment Requirements of the competency units.
+If you wish to learn more about Cert 4 in Leisure and Health, connect with us or go through the following sections.

 Check Eligibility